-If you’re short on outlets around the house, a smart plug with the ability to expand the number of ports on your outlet is a smart choice too.
+Additional outlets: If you’re short on outlets around the house, a smart plug with the ability to expand the number of ports on your outlet is a helpful choice.

-Don’t forget about location.
-Some outlets are intended for indoor use and some are meant for outdoor use.
-For outdoor use, some of our favorites include Maxcio, iDevices, and Wasserstein (we have a list of the best outdoor plugs here).
-For indoor use, the Satechi Dual Smart Outlet is a great choice for Home-Kit users.
-The ConnectSense Smart Outlet 2 provides the most flexibility in the smart plug world.
-It can be used with Amazon Alexa, Apple’s HomeKit and Siri, and Google Assistant.
-Or, if you don’t like any of those options, it can work without any smart hub at all.
+Outdoor vs. indoor use: For outdoor use, some of our favorites include Maxcio, Kasa, and Meross (we have a list of the best outdoor plugs here).
+For indoor use, the ConnectSense Smart Outlet 2 provides the most flexibility in the smart plug world.
+It is compatible with Amazon Alexa, Apple’s HomeKit and Siri, and Google Assistant.
+If none of those options suit you, it can work without any smart hub at all.